yash-srivastava19/yash-srivastava19.github.io/index.md

   - [**FC Barcelona is Back!**](https://www.kaggle.com/code/yashsrivastava51213/part1-fc-barcelona-is-back-sports-data-analytics) : Analyzed FC Barcelona’s LaLiga performance in the 2022-23 season on Kaggle, achieving Bronze Medal and 200+ views apart from receiving recognition from Kaggle.

-  - [**BART Pretrainig from Scratch**](https://www.kaggle.com/code/yashsrivastava51213/bart-pretraining-from-scratch) : Developed a BART model from scratch using Huggingface on Shakespere dataset in a notebook on Kaggle, which received a silver medal and 600+ views.
+  - [**BART Pretrainig from Scratch**](https://www.kaggle.com/code/yashsrivastava51213/bart-pretraining-from-scratch) : Developed a BART model from scratch using Huggingface on Shakespeare dataset in a notebook on Kaggle, which received a silver medal and 600+ views.

   - [**Tensorflow Recommendation System**](https://www.kaggle.com/code/yashsrivastava51213/tensorflow-recommendation-system-on-movielens) :  Demonstrated on using Tensorflow Recommendation System in a Kaggle notebook that gained bronze medal, and 500+ views.